-Neuromuscular Orthodontics in Fairfax and Gainesville
+Neuromuscular Orthodontics in Gainesville

 Dr. Bassiri has studied traditional orthodontics, he is Invisalign-certified to administer clear braces, and he also trained in neuromuscular functional orthodontics at LVI.
 At our Fairfax dental office we recommend orthodontics to not only correct the appearance of a smile, but also to correct occlusion (the bite), which improves oral function.